jeroenpardon/skin.grid/README.md

 * Latin (extended)
 * Vietnamese

-Any other language is supported through the Unicode (Arial) fontset, but this comes with compromises in looks and usability.
+Any other language is supported through the Unicode (Arial) fontset, but this comes with compromises on looks and usability.
 If you are interested in providing a translation of Grid into your language(s), you are more than welcome to.
 Join a language team or add a new language at Grid's Transifex [project page](https://www.transifex.com/grid)

 <a name="Download"></a>